 Serband’s story doesn’t end here.
 He has become one of the facilitators of IOM Turkey’s new psychosocial support activities: “I am so grateful for the trust and support.
 I feel more confident today and I am so excited to share my knowledge with other people.
 I hope it will give them the same support that I received myself when I needed it the most”.

 Serband is a proponent of non-formal education and art activities.
-He encourages everyone to learn more, discover their talents, improve their skills, and do their best to integrate them into their communities, especially migrants and refugees.
+He encourages everyone to learn more, discovers their talents, improves their skills, and do their best to integrate them into their communities, especially migrants and refugees.
 He firmly believes that societies that are strong in culture and creativity will help the creation of a better future.